sbweaver/100-days-of-code/log.md

 **Link(s) to work**: still not brave

 ### Day 5: January 5, 2018

 **Today's Progress**: Studying and playing more with pure CSS images

 **Thoughts**: This is fun - decided to post my exercise

 **Link(s) to work**: [My Koala with CSS Variables](https://codepen.io/sgweaver/pen/qpPpzv/)

+### Day 6: January 6, 2018

+**Today's Progress**: Studying and playing more with pure CSS images

+**Thoughts**: There are some cool tools for working with colors.
+Tried Pug too and that is really helpful - makes writing HTML divs very easy.
+Added some shape variables to my little exercise.
+Thanks for the tips, Mike Mangialardi :)

+**Link(s) to work**: [My Koala with CSS Variables](https://codepen.io/sgweaver/pen/qpPpzv/)